Federal Pell Grant

 - the student was under 24 years old or enrolled in college at least part-time at the time of the death of the student's parent or guardian.

-The IASG is equal to the amount of a maximum Federal Pell Grant for the award year but cannot exceed the student’s cost of attendance for that award year (for the 2015-16 award year-July 1, 2015, to June 30, 2016-the maximum Federal Pell Grant award is $5,775).
+The IASG is equal to the amount of a maximum Federal Pell Grant for the award year, but cannot exceed the student’s cost of attendance for that award year.

-The Office of Financial Aid will identify qualifying recipients of this grant based on data contained within the student's Free Application for Federal Student Aid (FAFSA).
-The US Department of Education will notify students who could meet this criteria.
+The Office of Financial Aid will identify qualifying recipients of this grant based on data contained within the student's FAFSA.
+The US Department of Education will notify students who could meet these criteria.